-As more and more console titles find prettier homes on the PC, and more and more indie action games hit the big time, the control pad is becoming just as important as the mouse & keyboard for playing games.
-But which one is the best?
+Over the last decade, as more and more console titles have found prettier homes on the PC, and more and more indie action games hit the big time, the controller has become just as important as the mouse & keyboard for playing games.
+But out of the countless options available to PC gamers, which one is the best?

 I got not one, but two monitors from LG for review last week.
 One was a specialised gaming monitor.
 The other was a lot more fun.

 Mionix, makes of fine PC gaming mice, are working on something new.
 And it falls somewhere between a gaming mouse and...Nintendo's Vitality Sensor.

 Here's a motherboard for people who buy internal PC components based on their looks.

 It's getting harder and harder to believe there was once a time I made fun of Razer products.